-When you invest in a REIT, you get everything they invest in.
+When you invest in a real estate investment trust (REIT), you get exposed to everything they invest in.
 You can’t pick and choose.
 There are dozens of properties in a REIT, many of which are not in areas you care to invest in.

 Meanwhile, a REIT fund invests in other REITs, which makes your real estate investment exposure even more diverse.
 Diversity is fine.
 But if you are specifically investing in real estate, you want to invest in the highest growth markets with the most upside potential.

-The top 10 REITs by market cap are:
+The top 10 largest REITs by market cap are: